docker/docs/docker-hub/publish/customer_faq.md

 display the pull command.
 The pull command visual is exclusively for submissions that have a single image.

-### Where can I see all of my subscribed content?
+### Where can I see all my subscribed content?

 To view your accessible content, go to the account menu at the upper right corner, and click **My Content**.
-The page that appears lists all of your active subscriptions, and any lapsed or canceled subscriptions.
+The page that appears lists all your active subscriptions, and any lapsed or canceled subscriptions.

 ### Can I subscribe to content for my organization?

 Yes!
-Members of an Organization's "Owners" team can subcsribe to content for use in their Organization.
+Members of an Organization's **Owners** team can subscribe to content for use in their Organization.
 Once the subscription has been completed, images are available for any organization member to pull.